Bodger & Badger: Series One (1989)

-It was not known during production whether another series was to be recommissioned, hence the last episode of this series is titled "The Final Episode".
+Series 1 featured Bodger and Badger working in Troff's Nosherama, a run-down café with pretensions to being a restaurant.
+It was not known during production whether another series was to be commissioned, hence the last episode of this series is titled "The Final Episode".

 The closing titles of this series at first featured specially-shot clips of the cast (in character) then a specially-shot clip of Badger over the technical crew credits.
 This changed gradually through the series, slowly incorporating repeated clips of cast members (in character) from earlier in the episode, although these were occasionally interspersed with the specially-shot clips, with the latter gradually being phased out.
 The specially-shot clip of Badger over the technical crew credits remained, however.